Angola, Florida

-Background
+History

 Spanish Florida was a haven for escaped slaves and for Native Americans deprived of their traditional lands during colonial times and in the first decades of U.S. independence.
 The Underground Railroad ran south during this period.

 Autonomous Maroon communities developed in Spanish Florida, though not simultaneously.
 Fort Mose was the first and smallest autonomous black community but it was abandoned in 1763 after the Spanish cessation of Florida in the aftermath of the Seven Years' War.
 Fort Mose was heavily influenced by neighboring St. Augustine.

 Following the Treaty of Ghent, in 1815, British officials transported around 80 black veterans (Corps of Colonial Marines) of the War of 1812 to Tampa Bay area.
 Other Colonial Marine veterans and their families were transported to other British colonies (see Merikans).

 Another community was at Prospect Bluff on the Apalachicola River, but it was destroyed by forces under the command of General Edmund P. Gaines in 1816 (Battle of Negro Fort).
-The refugees from this tragic event, including Maroons from the surrounding plantations who were not at the Fort, moved east to the Suwannee River valley and recreated their communities outside "Bowlegs Town", named after Alachua Seminole leader Bolek (Bowlegs).^{232-233} During General Andrew Jackson's invasion of Spanish Florida during the First Seminole War, the Maroons successfully defended the evacuation of the settlements before they were destroyed.^{243-244} Archeological digs have recently begun at the site of Bowlegs Town, near present day Old Town.
+The refugees from this tragic event, including Maroons from the surrounding plantations who were not at the Fort, moved east to the Suwannee River valley and recreated their communities outside Bowlegs Town, named after Alachua Seminole leader Bolek (Bowlegs).^{232-233} During General Andrew Jackson's invasion of Spanish Florida during the First Seminole War, the Maroons successfully defended the evacuation of the settlements before they were destroyed.^{243-244} Archeological digs have recently begun at the site of Bowlegs Town, near present day Old Town.

-According to historian Canter Brown, Jr., "Most Maroon settlements were tiny because people needed to escape detection.
+According to historian Canter Brown Jr., "Most Maroon settlements were tiny because people needed to escape detection.
 Angola's 600 to 750 people was an incredible size back then, and shows that these were capable people."
 He described it as "one of the most significant historical sites in Florida and perhaps the U.S."